seonghuilee/seonghuilee.github.io/menu/research.md

 ***
 ## Work in progress

-+ Multi-dimensional Policy Preferences in the 2015 UK General Election: A Conjoint Analysis (with Akitaka Matsuo)

 + Escaping From Punishment?
 An Analysis of the Strategic Timing of Welfare State Reforms (with Georg Wenzelburger, Carsten Jensen, and Christoph Arndt)